Solar in Bloomington, MN: 2026 Cost, Savings & Payback

 Solar Energy in Bloomington, Minnesota

 Bloomington, Minnesota receives an average of 4 peak sun hours per day, offering adequate solar resources for homeowners looking to reduce their electricity bills.
-With electricity rates averaging 14.5¢ per kWh from Xcel Energy, near the national average, solar provides competitive returns on investment.
+With electricity rates averaging 14.5¢ per kWh from Xcel Energy, below the national average, but with rates rising 2-3% annually, the long-term savings are still meaningful.

 Bloomington has a solar penetration rate of 6.6% — showing growing adoption of residential solar, with significant room for expansion.
 The cost of living index of 100.2 (national average: 100) is near the national average.